-- The Immediate Past President coordinates an email to current members to solicit nominations for elected positions and awards, typically in the fall or winter of each year. - The Nominating Committee reviews and approves a slate of nominees to the members for the ballot, typically in the late winter of each year. - The Nominating Committee reviews nominees for annual awards and selects award recipients. - The elections are completed prior to the annual conference, when results are shared and awards are presented. - All officers assume their new position and duties following the annual conference, including the Presidents.
+- The Immediate Past President coordinates communication to current members soliciting nominations for elected positions and awards, typically in the fall or winter of each year. - The Nominating Committee reviews and approves a slate of nominees to the Executive Board for approval.
+The approved slate is placed on the ballot and voted on by the general membership, typically in the late winter of each year. - The Nominating Committee reviews nominees for annual awards and selects award recipients from the nominations, preferably in the award category they were nominated for. - The elections are completed prior to the annual conference, where results are shared, and awards are presented. - All officers assume their new position and duties following the annual conference, including the Presidents.